-CPNYC seeks a strategic and detail-oriented individual to join the Development Department as the Individual & Corporate Giving Coordinator.
-Supervised by the Director of Development, the Coordinator will be a self-motivated, confident Development professional responsible for managing CPNYC’s hundreds of annual volunteers, creating opportunities for donor engagement, and managing the individual giving and major gift process.
+CPNYC seeks a strategic and detail-oriented individual to join the Development Department as the Individual & Corporate Giving Manager.
+Supervised by the Director of Development, the Manager will be a self-motivated, confident Development professional responsible for managing CPNYC’s hundreds of annual volunteers, creating opportunities for donor engagement, and managing the individual giving and major gift process.
 This role will be critical to developing a portfolio that will contribute to CPNYC’s long-term growth strategy.
 A strong commitment to the mission of CPNYC is essential.

 The Licensed Clinical Art Therapist is responsible for developing weekly Therapeutic Art curriculum, instructing elementary, middle and high school students in that curriculum, and maintaining a caseload of 30-35 billable group clients.
 The LCAT will need to be licensed and currently registered by New York State as a Licensed Clinical Art Therapist (LCAT).